+J&K: Six civilians, Jawan-turned-terrorist Zahoor Thokar killed in Pulwama clash

-J&K: 3 Hizbul terrorists killed in Pulwama encounter
+J&K: Six civilians, Jawan-turned-terrorist Zahoor Thokar killed in Pulwama

 Srinagar, Dec 15: Three terrorists were gunned down in an encounter between them and security forces in Jammu and Kashmir's Pulwama district on Saturday.
+Initial reports suggest that jawan-turned-terrorist Zahoor Ahmad Thokar is also among the killed.

+Six civilians were killed in the clashes that erupted after an encounter in South Kashmir's Pulwama district.
+More than 15 people were also injured after security forces reportedly fired live ammunition on the protesters near the site of the gunfight.

 The security forces launched a cordon-and-search operation in Sirnoo village in south Kashmir's Pulwama district after receiving specific intelligence input about the presence of terrorists in the area, a police official said.